Nadirsha-Syed/alpha-vantage-stock-portfolio-tracker/README.md

 # Alpha Vantage Stock Portfolio Tracker 📈

-A simple command-line application in Python to track your stock portfolio using real-time data from the Alpha Vantage API.
+A simple command-line application in Python to manage and track your stock portfolio using real-time data from the Alpha Vantage API.

 ## 🚀 Features